astrorama/SourceXtractorPlusPlus/doc/src/Config.rst

 The configuration file
 ----------------------

-Each time it is run, |SExtractor| looks for a configuration file.
+Each time it is run, |SExtractor++| looks for a configuration file.

 Creating a configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~